lnxible/lnxible/README.md

-# lnxible
+# lnxible - Local Node eXecution using Ansible.

-Automating the post-provisioning installation of a Linux workstation
+Automating the post-provisioning installation of a workstation.

 ## Prerequisites